 I don't think you're reading my post correctly, I'm not complaining about 'hard' modding tools.
 I support the idea - modding a game should be tough and it should force the modders to put a high level of thought into a project.

-I don't think you're following me at all.
-We're talking about game design and marketing, not whether or not you and your friends enjoyed FreeLancer.
 It is simply a fact that easy modding made the game's player base quickly splinter into a thousand unbalanced pieces instead of prodiving a readily available base to interact with new players (and that nine times out of ten these mods were entirely without merit.)